 - Be Assertive

-- Get angry when someone does something to you that you do not want.
+- Be assertive.
+You have a right to be angry and defend yourself when someone does something to you that you do not want.

 - Stand up for yourself.
 It’s okay to be rude to someone who is sexually pressuring you; even if it hurts their feelings.